-K. Sean Kimbro is an associate professor of Biology at the North Carolina Central University, Durham, NC.
+K. Sean Kimbro is a professor of Biological and Biomedical Sciences at the North Carolina Central University, Durham, NC.
 He also serves as the principal investigator for the Center for Translational Health Equality Research, a center created to provide infrastructure for the study of various health disparities in North Carolina, with an emphasis on cardiovascular metabolic disparities.

 Dr. Kimbro received his undergraduate from Washington University in St. Louis, Missouri, and his PhD in Molecular and Microbiology from Indiana University, Bloomington, Indiana.
 From 1993 to April 1995, he was a postdoctoral fellow at Harvard Medical School and from 1995 to 1997 a fellow at the National Institutes of Health, National Institute of Environmental Health Sciences.